Single-Peakedness and Total Unimodularity: New Polynomial-Time Algorithms for Multi-Winner Elections: Preliminaries

 \begin{proposition} If $A$ is totally unimodular, then so is \begin{enumerate}[(1),leftmargin=1.6em] \item its transpose $A^T$, \item the matrix $[A \mid -A]$ obtained from $A$ by appending the negated columns of $A$, \item the matrix $[A \mid I]$ where $I$ is the identity matrix, \item any matrix obtained from $A$ through permuting or deleting rows or columns. \end{enumerate} \end{proposition} In particular, from (3) and (4) it follows that appending a unit column $(0,\dots,1,\dots,0)^T$ will not destroy total unimodularity.
 Further, using these transformations, we can see that \Cref{thm:tum-is-easy} remains true even if we add to (P) constraints giving lower and upper bounds to some variables, if we replace some of the inequality constraints by equality constraints, or change the direction of an inequality.

-\begingroup A binary matrix $A = (a_{ij})_{ij} \in \mathbb \{0,1\}^{m\times n}$ has the \emph{strong consecutive ones property} if the $1$-entries of each row form a contiguous block, as in the example on the right.
+\begingroup A binary matrix $A = (a_{ij}) \in \mathbb \{0,1\}^{m\times n}$ has the \emph{strong consecutive ones property} if the $1$-entries of each row form a contiguous block, as in the example on the right.
 A binary matrix has the \emph{consecutive ones property} if its columns can be permuted so that the resulting matrix has the strong consecutive ones property.
+The key result that will allow us to connect single-peaked preferences to total unimodularity is as follows:

 \endgroup

 \begin{proposition} Every binary matrix with the consecutive ones property is totally unimodular. \end{proposition}